We always knew that our Tenth Anniversary Year would be special and it did not disappoint.

 A group of our students performed – for the third consecutive year – in the London Tango Championships.
 And we also participated in the Che Tango Festival in London with many internationally renowned tango guest artists.

 In the summer, we hosted a fabulous Tango Garden Party for all our students.
 For the second year running, we were blessed with the most outstanding weather.
 The focus was on the food and the friendship, but some of you created your own little milonga and enjoyed a few tangos too!

-In 2017, we have been consulted as tango experts not once but three times by the BBC.
+In 2017, we are proud to been consulted as tango experts three times by the BBC.